-You will do a final project of your own choosing, either by yourself or as a team with another person.
-This project should use what you have learned in class and its topic could be related to your research or work.
-Each team member will make equal contribution of the project and if so, every member will be assigned with the same grade.
-A project proposal will be due no later than March 19.
+You will do a final project of your own choosing, either by yourself or with a partner.
+You are free to pick a robotic problem and implement the numerical optimal control methods to solve the problem.
+A project proposal will be due in mid-March.
 Once I get a chance to read your proposal, I will provide feedback and give you the green light (or not) to move on that project.
 Feedback will be provided within one week of receiving your proposal so that you can get started as soon as possible.
-In case you don't have a research project to work on, default project topics that are reasonably challenging will be provided to you.
-A final project report will be due on May 10.
+Each team will present their project in late April and submit a final project report in early May.
+For a team of two members, every member will be assigned with the same grade.